-Funded by ECHO, the Diaspora Emergency Action and Coordination (DEMAC) project is implemented by Danish Refugee Council, AFFORD-UK, and the Berghof Foundation to improve diaspora emergency response capacity and coordination with the conventional humanitarian system.
+Funded by ECHO, the Diaspora Emergency Action and Coordination (DEMAC) project is implemented by Danish Refugee Council, AFFORD-UK, and the Berghof Foundation to improve diaspora emergency response capacity and coordination with the humanitarian system.

-The main objective of the DEMAC project is to explore current intervention methods and organisational capacities of Diasporas organisations as providers of humanitarian aid, and improve coordination mechanisms between Diasporas and conventional humanitarian systems.
+The main objective of the DEMAC project is to explore current intervention methods and organisational capacities of Diasporas organisations as providers of humanitarian aid, and improve coordination mechanisms between Diasporas and humanitarian systems.

 The project seeks to meet the objectives by:

-- The Sierra Leonean Diaspora in United Kingdom,
+- The Syrian Diaspora

-- The Syrian Diaspora in Germany,
+- The Somali Diaspora

-- The Somali Diaspora in Denmark
+- The Nigerian Diaspora

 By exploring the above, it is expected that the DEMAC project will contribute with knowledge and knowhow to Diaspora communities, humanitarian aid organisations, and policy makers, thereby adding to the further amelioration of humanitarian aid responses and actors to the benefit of affected populations.